CleasbyCode/jzp/README.md

 *For compatibility reasons, please use a JPG image from Twitter.*

 *If you want to use a JPG image not currently from Twitter, first post it to Twitter,
-click the image to fully expand it, save image.
+click the image to fully expand it, save the image.
 You can now use this Twitter encoded JPG image with xif.*

 To maximise the amount of data you can embed, it's recommended to compress (***ZIP/RAR***) your data file.